ianrboyle/adstewmd/README.md

 - add gallery page

-- add links to all nav bar options
+- add faces services page
-  - create pages for each
-    - Face:
-      - Laser Resurfacing
-- add dropdowns for specific nav bar options
+- add all services page

 - add animations to FS home page images

   - figure out how to implement animation only when scrolling over content